from mcedit to vim

 Unrelated to the above roughly around that time I planned to share one

 of my blog posts to wider audience.
-I knew my text was always full of
+I knew my text is always full of

 typos and I wanted an easy interactive tool to highlight trivial typos